Live Broadcast

 At least 2 weeks before starting treatment with Ultomiris, your doctor will

-If your child is under 18 years old, your doctor will administer a vaccine (if not already done) againstHaemophilus influenzaeand pneumococcal infections in accordance with local vaccination recommendations for each age group.
+If your child is under 18 years of age, your doctor will administer a vaccine (if not already done) against Haemophilus influenzae and pneumococcal infections according to local vaccination recommendations for each age group.

 Instructions for proper use

 Your doctor will calculate your dose of Ultomiris based on your body weight, as shown in Table 1.
 The first dose is called the loading dose.
-Two weeks after receiving the loading dose, you will be administered a maintenance dose of Ultomiris, which will be repeated subsequently every 8 weeks for patients weighing more than 20 kg and every 4 weeks for patients weighing less than 20 kg.
+Two weeks after receiving the loading dose, you will be given a maintenance dose of Ultomiris, which will be repeated every 8 weeks for patients weighing more than 20 kg and every 4 weeks for patients weighing less than 20 kg.

-Body weight interval (kg)
+Body weight range (kg)

 Loading dose (mg)